The small decisions you make each day ultimately define what you truly value.

 Here are the daily habits and disciplines I’m systemically tracking.
 They all move me closer toward progress in each value I defined above.
 Many of these are also a part of my morning routine.

-- Read the Bible and pray (5X/week).
+- Read the Bible and pray (6X/week).
 Regular time reading the Bible and praying for others grows my relationship with God and positively influences the way I relate with those around me.

 - Write three things I'm grateful for in a gratitude journal (6X/week).
 Taking inventory on how I’ve been blessed shapes my perspective to be more optimistic and ultimately helps me become more faithful.

-- Exercise (5X/week).
-Currently, this is a 30-minute run.
-This practice helps me maintain cardiovascular and mental health.
+- Exercise (6X/week).
+Currently, this is a 30-minute run + weight training.
+This practice helps me maintain cardiovascular, muscular, and mental health.

 - Take vitamins (6X/week).
 The effectiveness of vitamins is debated, which is why I used this infographic when I started taking them.
 I cycle a few supplements but am almost always taking fish oil and Vitamin D.